mlandis/biogeo_dating/gplates/README.md

 Paleogeographical dispersal graph from Landis (2015) in GPlates
 --------

-Open `gplates_landis15.gproj' from within GPlates 1.5+ to load the paleogeographical dispersal graph.
+Open "gplates_landis15.gproj" from within GPlates 1.5+ to load the paleogeographical dispersal graph.
 Unfortunately, GPlates does not currently allow visualization settings to be saved in the .gproj file.
-To reproduce the appearance of XXX
+To reproduce the appearance of https://figshare.com/s/2a8329e06c6d11e587bd06ec4b8d1f61, follow these instructions:

 Open the Layers panel (Windows->Show Layers).

 Order the layers then modify them as instructed:

 1. earth.n25.t26.short (Reconstructed Geometries)